 Bose Soundbar 700

 It’s very nice to listen to music on Bose Soundbar 700.
-The sound profile on it is well-balanced so that it is suitable to use for listening to a wide range of different styles of music.
+The sound profile on it is well-balanced so it is suitable to use for listening to a wide range of different styles of music.
 However, it lacks some low-bass unless you get a separate subwoofer.

 Bose Soundbar 700 Features Highlight: